AjayKMehta/setup-machine/NeovimNotes.md

 - `:3,5! sort` sort lines 3-5.
 - `:r! date` insert output of command below the current line.
 - `:r <file>` insert contents of `<file>` at the current line.
+- `:!!` repeats the last command executed.
+- `:read!!` OR `:r!!` repeats the last command executed and inserts output in current buffer.

 > [!NOTE]
 > `:r!` reads the results of a command.